 For those who traveled to Vietnam during that unfortunate time, they had to pay $135 for a one year, multiple-entry visa stamp (in addition to the visa processing fee).
 Even though their visa approval letters were approved for the one month, single-entry visas prior to the fee change, the moment they landed in Vietnam, their one month, single-entry visas were “upgraded” to the one year, multiple entry visas and the more expensive visa stamps were required to be paid in cash.

 Well, apparently that didn’t go so well for Vietnam and they have since reversed course.
 As of October 15, 2016, Vietnam now allows several visa options for U.S. citizens from one month, single-entry tourist visas to one year, multiple-entry visas.
-U.S. citizens now have the following tourist visa options:
+U.S. citizens now have the following tourist visa in Vietnam options:

 - One month, single-entry: You are allowed one entry into Vietnam and your stay may last up to one month.